mturk/cygwrun/README.md

 ## Overview

-Cygwin and Msys2 use posix paths and environments which makes most of the standard windows programs to fail because of path mismatch.
+Cygwin uses posix paths and environments which makes most of the standard windows programs to fail because of path mismatch.
 The traditional way of handling that is using Cygwin cygpath utility which translates Cygwin (posix) paths to their windows